 Select the "Beep Tones" key to toggle the beep tones feature on or off.
-When activated, a beep sound will be heard every time a key on the
+When activated, a beep sound will be heard when a pop-up message appears on the screen or a button on the unit (such as the ☀⁄) button) is pressed and held for two seconds.